MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step4.md

 ## Kubernetes Logs

+Before checking the logs, we will confirm that the Deployment is healthy.

+`kubectl -n default wait deploy/a123456-hello --for=condition=available --timeout=120s`{{execute}}

 You can use the kubectl logs command to view stdout (standard output) and stderr (standard error - error messages or diagnostics) from Pods.

 `kubectl -n default logs deployment/a123456-deployment --tail=10`{{execute}}